-I’m now at Tyro Payments, where we’re revolutionising banking in Australia using 21st Century technology and agile and lean techniques.
-And when I say we’re using agile and lean techniques, I don’t just mean the software development team; the whole company from the top down is focused on “embracing change” and “eliminating waste”.
+I spent a long time at Tyro Payments, where our mission was to revolutionise banking in Australia using 21st Century technology and agile and lean techniques.
+And when I say using agile and lean techniques, I don’t just mean the software development team; the whole company from the top down was focused on “embracing change” and “eliminating waste”.

-It’s pretty awesome to work in an organisation where minimum viable products and creating short feedback loops are accepted as the best way of achieving almost every business goal.
-We practice Extreme Programming, a software development practice that’s at the “disciplined” end of the agile spectrum, but which unfortunately garners lots of jokes about writing code while jumping out of a plane.
+It was pretty awesome to work in an organisation where minimum viable products and creating short feedback loops were accepted as the best way of achieving almost every business goal.
+We practiced Extreme Programming, a software development practice that’s at the “disciplined” end of the agile spectrum, but which unfortunately garners lots of jokes about writing code while jumping out of a plane.

 I Like Doing Other Stuff, Too

 I have a bunch of other interests.
-I have a wife and kids that keep me smiling and focused on what really matters, I own a house in the suburbs that keeps me inundated with leaves, I love listening to music, I play the drums pretty well and the guitar fairly poorly, I like taking photos, I’m partial to mountain biking, I don’t mind jogging (but really only do it because my doctor told me to to start looking after myself), and I absolutely love eating pancakes for breakfast.
+I have a wife and kids that keep me smiling and focused on what really matters, I own a house in the suburbs and love swimming at the beach, I love listening to music, I play the drums pretty well and the piano fairly poorly, I like taking photos, I’m partial to mountain biking, I don’t mind jogging (but really only do it because my doctor told me to to start looking after myself), and I absolutely love eating pancakes for breakfast.